 So, what does it all stand for?
 Here’s the explanation of the variations of MEDDIC:

-• Decision Criteria: Do we know what are the criteria with which they will make that decision?
+- Decision Criteria: Do we know the criteria by which they will make that decision?
 Do we fit that criterion?
 Even better, have we maybe helped that prospect frame the criteria?

 How to Choose The Right Approach MEDDIC Vs MEDPICC?

-Choosing between MEDDIC and MEDDPICC will depend on the complexity of the sale, the sales cycle, and the organisation you’re selling to.
+Choosing between MEDDIC and MEDDPICC will depend on the complexity of the sale, the sales cycle, and the organization you’re selling to.

 If you’re dealing with a complex sale that involves multiple stakeholders and a long sales cycle, then MEDDPICC may be more appropriate.

-On the other hand, if you’re selling to a smaller organisation with a more straightforward sales cycle, MEDDIC may suffice.
+On the other hand, if you’re selling to a smaller organization with a more straightforward sales cycle, MEDDIC may suffice.

 Luckily, there are some questions you can ask yourself to reflect on your current process.
 For instance:

-3. What is the size of the organisation?
-If the organisation is small and has a simpler sales process, MEDDIC may be sufficient.
+- What is the size of the organization?
+If the organization is small and has a simpler sales process, MEDDIC may be sufficient.

-4. How long is the sales cycle?
-If the sales cycle is long, MEDDPICC may be better suited as it provides a more detailed process to manage each cycle stage.
+- How long is the sales cycle?
+If the sales cycle is long, MEDDPICC may be better suited as it provides a more detailed process for managing each cycle stage.

-7. What are the bureaucratic steps necessary to close the deal?
+- What bureaucratic steps are necessary to close the deal?
 If you need to obtain approvals or navigate internal processes, MEDDPICC may be more effective as it includes a step to understand the paper process.

 Ultimately, by asking yourself these questions, you can determine which approach best suits your sales situation and choose the one that will help you navigate the buying process more effectively.